pivotal/docs-tap/scc/about.md

 weight: 1
 ---

-# Supply Chain Choreographer for Tanzu
+## Supply Chain Choreographer for Tanzu

 This topic introduces Supply Chain Choreographer.

-## <a id="overview"></a> Overview
+### <a id="overview"></a> Overview

 Supply Chain Choreographer is based on open source [Cartographer](https://cartographer.sh/docs/).
 It allows App Operators to create pre-approved paths to production by integrating Kubernetes resources with the elements of their existing toolchains, for example, Jenkins.

-Each pre-approved supply chain creates a paved road to production.
-Orchestrating supply chain resources - test, build, scan, and deploy - allows developers to focus on delivering value to their users and provides App Operators the assurance that all code in production has passed through all the steps of an approved workflow.
+Each pre-approved supply chain creates a path to production.
+Orchestrating supply chain resources including, test, build, scan, and deploy allows developers to focus on delivering value to their users and provides App Operators the assurance that all code in production has passed through all the steps of an approved workflow.

-# <a id="out-of-the-box-supply-chains"></a> Out of the Box Supply Chains
+## <a id="out-of-the-box-supply-chains"></a> Out of the Box Supply Chains

 Out of the box supply chains are provided with Tanzu Application Platform.